-The MS Trust, Parkinson’s UK and the Motor Neurone Disease Association are collaborating on a project to develop a Competency Framework for AHPs working with people with long-term, neurological conditions.
+The MS Trust, Parkinson’s UK and the Motor Neurone Disease Association are collaborating on a project to develop a competency framework for AHPs working with people with long-term, neurological conditions.

 It is important that these health professionals have the correct skills and knowledge about these conditions in order to provide effective support at key points in the patient care pathway.

-The AHP Competency Framework project, which launched in November 2015, will initially focus on three conditions: motor neurone disease, multiple sclerosis and Parkinson’s disease and the following health care professionals: dietitians; occupational therapists, physiotherapists and speech and language therapists.
+The AHP competency framework project, which launched in November 2015, initially focuses on motor neurone disease, multiple sclerosis and Parkinson’s disease and the following health care professionals: dietitians; occupational therapists, physiotherapists and speech and language therapists.

 The output of the project will be an accessible resource for use by practitioners and those who manage and commission services.

-- To assist practitioners from Band 5 to 8 in career progression and development (training needs) and to help them to identify their next steps i.e. to know how to develop expertise in the treatment of long-term, neurological conditions.
+- To assist practitioners from Band 5 to 8 in career progression and development (training needs) and to help them to identify their next steps: ie. to know how to develop expertise in the treatment of long-term, neurological conditions.

 - To reduce the erosion of team effectiveness caused by role change or post deletions occurring due to ignorance of the optimum combination of skills and competencies for a team.

-- To give Commissioners a tool to specify the service level that they require and understand which banding levels they need to achieve it.
+- To give commissioners a tool to specify the service level that they require and understand which banding levels they need to achieve it.

 - To increase commissioner/manager knowledge about specialist AHP neurology roles, and an appreciation of their importance.